 International internships enable students to pursue a professional and career-building experience while at the same time exploring and immersing themselves in a foreign culture.
 Offered during a semester-long study abroad program or over the summer, international internships are available around the world and in all major disciplines.

-For more information, be sure to chat with the Center for International Programs (email@example.com) in Foy Hall 301 or the Office of Internship Programs (firstname.lastname@example.org) in Siena Hall 214B.
+For more information, be sure to chat with the Center for International Programs (email@example.com) in Foy Hall 301 or the Career and Internship Center (firstname.lastname@example.org) in Foy Hall 203

 WHY SHOULD I DO AN INTERNATIONAL INTERNSHIP?